 When we arrived, we were greeted by the host who was a Tijuana native with tons of insider info including dining and activity recommendations.
 In addition our the actual, human concierge, One Bunk has a guide to the area in each room and a digital concierge in the form of Instagram hashtags such as #BunkCoffee, #BunkAdventure, and #BunkDrinks.
 Each room had two water bottles provided.

 Although I never feel unsafe down in TJ, security is still a concern for many people, so rest assured that a doorman constantly monitors the entrance.

 Rooms are about $75 on weeknights and $125 on weekends (more on holidays).
-All bookings go through airbnb (link below).
+Book now.
 The whole place was very clean, filled with Instagrammable eye candy, the AC was a great respite from hot summer days, and the staff provided excellent service.
 There is no better place to stay on your getaway to TJ.

 I was not compensated for this review.
 Bookings are made through airbnb and if you sign up for the first time using my link, you will get a discount (currently $40) and I’ll get a credit.
 Yay!
 Thanks for supporting the endeavors that let me bring you free content.

 All photos by Staci and Doug Jackson for The Voyageer.